Photo caption: Border wall construction in the Patagonia Mountains, taken January 16, 2021.

 Inauguration Day is finally behind us.
-The Biden-Harris administration took oath yesterday and ushered in new hope for many—hope that racial, economic, environmental, and health injustices (among too many other current crises to name, but are all just as important) will be made right in the days, weeks, and months ahead.
+The Biden-Harris administration took oath yesterday and ushered in new hope for many—hope that racial, economic, environmental, and health injustices (just to name a few of the many current issues we face) will be made right in the days, weeks, and months ahead.

 Yesterday afternoon, President Biden took the first step toward fulfilling his campaign promise that “not another foot” of border wall would be constructed under his administration.
 He issued a proclamation for border wall construction that calls for the immediate termination of Trump’s national emergency declaration and gives wall contractors seven days to halt construction.